jj5/kickass-crypto/README.md

 Then everything is base64 encoded with the PHP [base64_encode()](https://www.php.net/manual/en/function.base64-encode.php) function.

-The decryption process expects to find the 16 byte authentication tag, the 12 byte initialization vector, and the ciphertext.
+The decryption process expects to find the 12 byte initialization vector, the ciphertext, and the 16 byte authentication tag.

 After decrypting the ciphertext the library expects to find the size of the JSON data as an ASCII string representing an 8 character hex encoded value, followed by a single pipe character, followed by the JSON, and then the padding.
 The library can then remove the JSON from its padding and take care of the rest of the decoding.

 ## JSON encoding and decoding